-- The evaluation process is typically conducted at the conclusion of the season or at the end-of-year compliance meeting.
-Attendance by all student-athletes is required. - Data from the evaluations, including comments, will be compiled by Institutional Research or the Faculty Athletics Representative and provided to the Director of Athletics and senior leadership staff for discussion with coaches during their Performance Evaluations.
-Data will also be shared with the Athletics Gender Equity Committee and Athletics Diversity and Inclusion Committee, as appropriate, and used to determine needed improvements to the overall Athletics program.
+- The evaluation process will be proctored by a member of the administrative staff without the presence of the coaching staff. - Coaches will be asked to arrange for time at the beginning of a practice session or team meeting for the evaluations to be administered. - Data from to the evaluations, including comments, will be compiled by Institutional Research staff and provided to the Director of Athletics and senior leadership staff for discussion with coaches during their Performance Evaluations.
+Data will also be used to determine needed improvements to the overall Athletics program and make applicable adjustments.